Shopify Vs. Magento: Which Is Really The Best For Your Business?

 Magento is another powerful software, open-source, that has steadily been gaining in popularity as well as quickly becoming the latest standard in e-commerce software.
 Being open-source software, it means that it’s even more customizable as well as completely open for absolutely anyone to use with or without a license.
 Users can apply Magento in a variety of ways, even customizing the code to best adapt to what they need it to provide for their online business.
 Currently, Magento is now in its second iteration at Magento 2.

 As with anything, there are pros and cons for either one.
 These are quite a few differences between them, so let us look into what they have to offer in terms of:

 Availability and Setup

 Let’s begin with the availability and setup of each one.
 Shopify, being a commercial and licensed software, will obviously cost you some money to procure for its full capabilities.
-It is a hosted solution, which means that your store will be based within Shopify’s servers itself.
+It is a hosted solution, which means that your store will be based on Shopify’s servers.
 There is a support system in Shopify that will already have this system installed, setup, and configured as needed.

 Themes and Templates